Virginia Tech vs. Boston College NCAA Football Odds, Plays and Insights | November 5, 2021

 Boston College Stats and Trends

-- Boston College has played eight games, with three wins against the spread.
+- In Boston College's eight games this season, it has three wins against the spread.

-- This season, the Eagles have just one ATS win in three games as an underdog of 3.5 points or more.
+- The Eagles have covered the spread once this season when underdogs by 3.5 points or more (in three chances).

-- Boston College's games this year have hit the over on two of seven set point totals (28.6%).
+- Boston College's games this season have gone over the point total two times in seven opportunities (28.6%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.